 Italy is known for many things - pasta, Chianti, Sofia Loren.
 But did you know it’s also the world’s biggest producer of artichokes?
-Those clever Italian have been growing and perfecting them for well over 1000 years.
-Time enough to have come up with some really top notch artichoke recipes, like this one.
+Those clever Italians have been growing and perfecting them for well over 1000 years.
+Time enough to have come up with some really top-notch artichoke recipes, like this one.

 Prep Time 20 Minutes

 - Artichoke hearts – 120g/4.25oz jar

 - Butter – 45g/1.6oz, plus a bit for greasing the dish

 - Preheat the oven to 200 °C/390 F/ GM6.
 Roughly chop the artichoke hearts.
 Heat the butter on low heat and add the hearts.